ricard0o/covid19_analysis/README.md

 Most of the data used in this analysis was obtained from kaggle.
 Data cleaning was mostly done with the help of openrefine.

+There is much more I could have done with this analysis.
+This analysis merely scratches the surface of all the information out there in regards to the impact of the pandemic.